Skip to main content

 Past research:

-3. His initial research activities at CCMB and ACTRECIndia involved DNA sequencing and genotyping of single nucleotide and repeat length polymorphisms in specific genes and their association with breast, and head and neck cancers.
+3. My initial research activities at CCMB and ACTRECIndia involved DNA sequencing and genotyping of single nucleotide and repeat length polymorphisms in specific genes and their association with breast, and head and neck cancers.

 Education and Research Activities